kubernetes/kops/docs/instance_groups.md

 Follow the normal procedure for reconfiguring an InstanceGroup, but set the maxPrice property to your bid.
 For example, "0.10" represents a spot-price bid of $0.10 (10 cents) per hour.

-Warning: the t2 family is not currently supported with spot pricing.
-You'll need to choose a different instance type.

 An example spec looks like this:

 ```